sara-nl/singularity-course/run-docker.md

    $docker rm $(docker ps -a -q) # this removes all stopped containers
    ```

-Now let's run the latest Ubuntu in a container
+Now let's run the latest Ubuntu in a container!

    ```sh
    $docker run -it --rm -v $PWD:/my-first-docker ubuntu /bin/bash